ligolang/ligo/gitlab-pages/docs/language-basics/boolean-if-else.md

 (*
-    This function is really obnoxious, but it showcases how the if statement and it's syntax can be used.
+    This function is really obnoxious, but it showcases how the if statement and its syntax can be used.

     Normally, you'd use `with (age > min_age)` instead.
 *)